Automobile

 Oil Cooler Definition

-An oil cooler is a mechanical device that is used to remove surplus heat from internal combustion engines through a heat-exchanger.
+An oil cooler is a mechanical device that is used to remove surplus heat from internal combustion engines through a heat exchanger.
 The device is used for cooling various mechanical parts using oil.
-These parts include engine, transmission system and etc.
+These parts include the engine, transmission system and etc.

-Because oil cooler function as an additional cooling device, its application to air-cooled engines will dramatically reduce the high temperature.
+Because the oil cooler functions as an additional cooling device, its application to air-cooled engines will dramatically reduce the high temperature.
 The life of the engine will drastically be increased.
-Heavier trucks make good use of oil cooler which help to put more strain on the drive train.
+Heavier trucks make good use of oil coolers which help to put more strain on the drive train.

-Engine oil cooler can be generally classified into two types such as oil-to-water and oil-to-air.
+Engine oil coolers can be generally classified into two types such as oil-to-water and oil-to-air.

-The various types of coolers include the basic tube-and-fin style, where the oil is passing through a single or multiple coolers.
-Some other types may have multiple cooling rows or have a stacked-plate type.
+The various types of coolers include the basic tube-and-fin style, where the oil passes through a single or multiple coolers.
+Some other types may have multiple cooling rows or have a stacked plate type.
 Some oil coolers are header-style, where the end tanks are designed like a radiator.

 Working principle of an oil cooler

 This adapter is mounted between the oil filter and the engine block as it allows hot oil to flow through the filter.
-It then passes through the oil cooler before going backing to the engine for the same process. some of these sandwich adaptors are designed with thermostatic control that disabled oil from flow until it reaches a specific temperature.
+It then passes through the oil cooler before going back to the engine for the same process. some of these sandwich adaptors are designed with thermostatic control that disables oil from flowing until it reaches a specific temperature.

 Watch the video to have more understanding of the oil cooler system: